shikhar0507/backend-cloud-functions/docs/read.md

 }
 ```

+> Note: If no data is found for the request, the response will have `from` and `upto` fields with the same value.

 This is the response that you will get when there are no activities found for the `timestamp` that you sent in the `from` query parameter in the url.

 ## Full Response Body